 In addition, it has 1,000 types of butterflies and 108 species of mammals.

-Clear and calm waters, with an average temperature of 26 °C, will be our allies in the rowing boat ride in the impressive lake that is three kilometers long, one kilometer wide and three meters deep.
+Clear and calm waters, with an average temperature of 26 °C/78°F, will be our allies in the rowing boat ride through the impressive lake that is three kilometers long, one kilometer wide and three meters deep.

 Spending time in the company of black turtles and alligators, as well as enjoying the sounds of nature, make Lake Sandoval a memorable experience.

 The place is a gem.
 Its waters, surrounded by aguaje palm trees, are home to more than 6,500 different species of fish, it also has a considerable number of orchids, platanillos, ungurahua, lupuna, mahogany and Mauritian palm trees, up to 30 meters high.

 Sandoval Lake is the perfect place to spend a vacation of total relaxation and rest from the daily routine.
 But not everything that awaits you in this destination is lying in a hammock to enjoy the scenery and not think about anything, since in the lake and its surroundings you can do various activities.
 Here we tell you some of the best things to do in Lake Sandoval.

 A boat ride on Lake Sandoval: one of the wonders of this lake is that you can enter it with a boat.
 Paddling across Lake Sandoval while enjoying the scenery that surrounds you, the sounds of nature and the company of black caimans and turtles will make you feel completely free.

 Trekking in the surroundings of Lake Sandoval: when you visit the jungle it is always very exciting to walk its paths on your own feet.
 You will be able to see various animals moving freely from tree to tree and you will get to know the most secret corners of the enigmatic Amazon.